MicrosoftDocs/sdk-api/sdk-api-src/content/oleacc/nf-oleacc-accessibleobjectfromevent.md

 Type: <b>VARIANT*</b>

 Address of a <a href="https://msdn.microsoft.com/774dfac8-e258-4266-b81e-072eb3961fb1">VARIANT structure</a> that specifies the child ID that can be used to access information about the UI element.

-#### - dwChildID [in]

-Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">DWORD</a></b>

-Specifies whether the event was triggered by an object or one of its child elements.
-If the object triggered the event, <i>dwChildID</i> is CHILDID_SELF.
-If a child element triggered the event, <i>dwChildID</i> is the element's child ID.
-This value must be the child ID that is sent to the event hook function.

-#### - dwObjectID [in]

-Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">DWORD</a></b>

-Specifies the object ID of the object that generated the event.
-This value must be the object ID that is sent to the event hook function.

 ## -returns